CleverCloud/documentation/content/partials/language-specific-deploy/python.md

 ```

 {{< callout type="warning" >}}
-<p>Celery needs to be defined as a dependency in your requirements.txt.
-Otherwise the deployment will be aborted if Celery support is enabled.</p>
+Celery needs to be defined as a dependency in your requirements.txt.
+Otherwise the deployment will be aborted if Celery support is enabled.
 {{< /callout >}}

 You can also activate beat with `CC_PYTHON_CELERY_USE_BEAT=true` and provide a given log dir for celery with `CC_PYTHON_CELERY_LOGFILE="/path/to/logdir"`.